Weave Code

 • Avoid if:

-• You need advanced process chaining (e.g., pipes, tee, or complex I/O redirection) → Consider symfony/process or bacon/bacon-qr.
+• You need advanced process chaining (e.g., pipes, tee, or complex I/O redirection) → Use symfony/process or bacon/bacon-qr.

-• Your use case requires Windows-specific features (e.g., job objects, handles) → Evaluate phpseclib or native extensions.
+• Your use case requires Windows-specific features (e.g., job objects, handles) → Evaluate phpseclib or native extensions like proctitle.

 • Use if:

-• You want a lightweight, framework-agnostic alternative to Symfony’s Process.
+• You want a lightweight, framework-agnostic alternative to Symfony’s Process for Laravel or standalone scripts.

-• Your team prefers explicit control over process lifecycle (e.g., timeouts, environment vars).
+• Your team prioritizes explicit control over process lifecycle (e.g., timeouts, environment variables, working directories).

-• You’re integrating with external tools (e.g., git, docker, curl) in PHP scripts or Laravel commands.
+• You’re integrating with external tools (e.g., git, docker, curl) in CLI tools, Artisan commands, or queue workers.

 How to Pitch It (Stakeholders)